 1 – Always carry more water than I think I will need – this is something I do religiously.
 I will very often come home with all the water I left with because I tend to plan routes with natural water points for the dogs.
 However I would never forgive myself if I didn’t have enough, so I carry more than enough water for the number of dogs I’m running.

 2 – Take a basic first aid kit with me in a back pack – again this is a must for me for any canicross runs over 10km.
-I don’t carry a huge range of things but a few Pawz boots (http://www.k9trailtime.com/shop/pawz-dog-boots.html) in case of paw damage, a roll or two of bandage, a sterile dressing, some sterile solution and some piraton are the very basics of what I carry.
-Now you might think I’m being paranoid but the piraton I carry in case we should ever have a dog bitten by an adder.
-It’s rare in the UK but not unheard of and because I know piraton is safe for dogs, if any of mine were to display any signs of bites I would use the piraton as a precautionary measure.
-It would also work if your dog (or you) were stung by a bee or wasp and had a reaction.
+I don’t carry a huge range of things but a few Pawz boots (http://www.k9trailtime.com/shop/pawz-dog-boots.html) in case of paw damage, a roll or two of bandage, a sterile dressing, some sterile solution and some basic medication I know I can use on my dogs as a painkiller and an anti inflammatory prescribed by my vet, plus an antihistamine for bites or stings which has also been cleared for use with my vet.

-3 – Feed for the increase in mileage – now this is not to say I feed my dogs a load more food because I know we are doing more work.
-I am very careful about how I feed the dogs leaving plenty of time before and after big runs for their digestion to work without being under stress.
-I will however, feed extra protein to give the dogs the energy they require and in some cases will take a brand of ‘fat’ bar (designed to provide the dogs almost instant energy in a way that can be safely digested) with me on the run.
+3 – Feed for the increase in mileage – now this is not to say I feed my dogs a load more food because I know we are doing more work, in fact most of the time they do not need anything extra in their diet.
+I am very careful about how I feed the dogs leaving plenty of time (2-3 hours) before and after runs for their digestion to work without being under stress.
+I will however, sometimes feed extra protein to give the dogs the energy they require and in some cases will take FASTDOG Bon Bons (designed to provide the dogs almost instant energy in a way that can be safely digested) with me on the run https://www.k9trailtime.com/shop/other-activities/fastdog-products/fastdog-power-bon-bons.html.

 4 – Check paws more often for signs of wear or damage – this is really important if you’re increasing your miles.
 Your dogs’ paws may be tough over your regular distances but if you’re increasing this, you need to be making sure your dogs’ pads can cope.